AOEpeople/EasyDeploy/README.rst

 Of course this won't be a typical deployment script - but gives some idea.
 EasyDeploy has another class "DeployService".
-The purpose of this class is to trigger a deploymentprocess follwoing this convention:
+The purpose of this class is to trigger a deploymentprocess following this steps:
-# A Package is downloaded from a given path (see below for the supported syntax) to a given deliver folder on the server.
+* A Package is downloaded from a given path (see below for the supported syntax) to a given deliver folder on the server.
 Therefore a subfolder with the given releasename is created in the delivery folder.
-# The package is unpacked
+* The package is unpacked
-# An InstallationStrategy is triggered to Install this package.
+* An InstallationStrategy is triggered to Install this package.
 This InstallStrategy can read all the relevant properties from the DeployService - like the name of the environment, targetpath for the installation...

-So a simple script could look like this:
+So a deployment script could look like this:
 ::
 	<?php
 	require_once dirname(__FILE__) . '/EasyDeploy/Classes/Utils.php';